10up/Engineering-Best-Practices/_includes/markdown/Systems.md

 <h2 id="nginx" class="anchor-heading">Nginx{% include Util/top %}</h2>

-[Nginx](http://nginx.org/ "Nginx Web Server") is our preferred web server software at 10up.
+[Nginx](http://nginx.org/ "Nginx Web Server") is our preferred web server software at WisdmLabs.
 It has proven extremely stable, performant, and reliable at high scale and offers a powerful set of tools.
 This is not to imply there is anything wrong with using [Apache](https://httpd.apache.org/ "Apache Web Server") - we’ve worked on many high scale deployments that use Apache and mod_php that perform very well.
 In general, we've found Nginx to be more lightweight, use less memory, provide more flexible configuration, and perform better under heavy load than Apache.
-10up maintains a public set of [Nginx configuration templates](https://github.com/10up/nginx_configs "10up Nginx Configuration Template for WordPress") that apply these best practices.
+WisdmLabs maintains a public set of [Nginx configuration templates](https://github.com/WisdmLabs/nginx_configs "WisdmLabs Nginx Configuration Template for WordPress") that apply these best practices.

 ### Installation